intuition-dev/mbMobile/_doc/docs/blog.md

    cd blog
 ```

-## dat.yaml
+## dat.yaml  -part 2

 dat.yaml has dual usage.

 - One is static.
 Used to configure the Pug page, and help with repeated fields.
 For example, in SEO or to help when sharing item/content with a social network.
-- The other is dynamic:
+- The other is dynamic, with dat_i.yaml, used to create items.json from dat.yaml.

 ```
    cd blog